gfarnadi/gfarnadi.github.io/student.md

 Equal Lab's research initiatives extend to various domains, including healthcare, finance, and beyond.
 By actively promoting transparency, accountability, and responsible AI practices, Equal Lab is paving the way for a future where AI technologies benefit all members of society, irrespective of their backgrounds or characteristics.

 ## Open Opportunities
-I have one PhD position at McGill for Fall 2023.
-If you are interested to work on algorithmic fairness and interested to join my lab, please follow the application instructions bellow.
+EQUAL lab has one open PhD position at McGill for Fall 2024.
+If you are interested to work on algorithmic fairness and interested to join the lab, please follow the application instructions bellow.

 ## Current students